oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

     UnicodeDecodeError: 'ascii' codec can't decode byte 0xe2 in position 72: ordinal not in range(128)
     ```
     try updating the version of pip to v8.1.2 (as described in [this comment](https://github.com/oppia/oppia/issues/1580#issuecomment-218423065)).

+  * If you get an error that ends with either:

+    ```
+    File "/usr/local/Cellar/python/2.7.11/Frameworks/Python.framework/Versions/2.7/lib/python2.7/distutils/command/install.py", line 264, in finalize_options
+    "must supply either home or prefix/exec-prefix -- not both"
+DistutilsOptionError: must supply either home or prefix/exec-prefix -- not both
+    ```

+    or

+    ```
+    ImportError: No module named _ctypes
+    ```

+    please ensure that you are using Python 2.
+Also, if your system already has numpy installed, please ensure that its version is 1.6.1 (since that is the only one compatible with Google App Engine).
+For more details, see [this issue](https://github.com/oppia/oppia/issues/1545).